sim4flight/public/README.md

 ![Sample Livery](https://cdn.discordapp.com/attachments/714952095270436874/765261982809980928/b738_-_2020-10-11_20.23.42.png)

 ## Sceneries
-Not only are we developing an aircraft but we are also are creating high quality scenery for you to download and enjoy!
+Not only are we developing an aircraft but we are also are developing high quality sceneries for you to download and enjoy!

 ## Links
 [Website](https://sim4flight.com/)